giogujarati/class-build-a-multi-page-app-with-iron-meteor/README.md

 # Build a Multi Page App with Iron Meteor

-In this class we'll go through the workflow of building a multi-page application in Meteor.
-You'll see how to generate a real project structure and scaffold routes, controllers and templates.
+In this class we'll build a more sophisticated, multi-page application in Meteor.
+We'll use the iron scaffolding tool to create project structure and boilerplate code.
+In addition to understanding the concepts of a multi-page app, we'll build several features including multiple users, a comment system, and a customized Meteor Developer Accounts OAuth login.

-We'll be using the new iron command line too to set up our project and create scaffolding for routes, controllers and templates.
-Then we'll create a master layout with breadcrumbs that change depending on the page.

-You'll see
-how to customize login using Meteor's OAuth service.

-Then you'll set
-up a real-world project structure using iron scaffolding.

-You'll see a
-development workflow for creating routes, controllers and templates.
-Then we'll customize login using Meteor's OAuth service.

 **https://www.eventedmind.com/classes/build-a-multi-page-app-with-iron-meteor-6737880d**